How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Cut extra easy runs first

-Additional easy runs are valuable, but when the week must shrink they are the first to go because their job can be partially replaced by a longer medium run and a slightly longer easy run.
+Additional easy runs are valuable.
+They build aerobic volume at low cost.
+But when the week must shrink, they are the first thing to go because their job can be partially replaced by a longer medium run and a slightly longer easy run.

 Cut weekly standalone intervals